VVasanth/SpleeterTF2.0_Unofficial/Readme.md

  2. 'musdb_train.csv' and 'musdb_validation.csv' are the files that are the config files from official Spleeter.
  3. 'musdb_train_small.csv' and 'musdb_validation_small.csv' are the files that contains smaller data - as I would be running the training in my CPU bound machine.

+**Training Operation**

+Once you have extracted the input data from musdb dataset and configured the config files properly - you can start the training process from 'SpleeterTrain.py' file.

+SpleeterTrain.py file has two components, as below:

+--> Data processing: Data processing is primarily reads the input data from the csv files, loads the audio files and generates the stft values for the audio files.
+It does series of filtering to remove the invalid data.
+Data processing is almost same as official Spleeter and the code has been migrated to TF2.0.

+--> Model Building: Official Spleeter generates the model as checkpoint files and generating TFLite model from this was difficult - thats the primary reason for building this version.
+Unet architecture of the network available in 'model/KerasUnet.py' is exactly similar to Official spleeter.
+But the train operation is performed using Tensorflow GradientTape function.

+Let me summarize the process of ModelBuilding and the Unet architecture:

+--> Spleeter primarily deals with audio separation process and the Unet architecture that is used here - primarily designed for Image Segmentation problems.
+--> Here, we will be using the same network and train the network by inputing 'mixture.wav' against each of the stems.
+--> We will identify loss function as a measure of sum of difference between each of the stems actual value and output value.
+--> Optimizer's funciton is to reduce the summation of loss as part of the training process.
+--> As we are required to consier the summation of each of the stem's loss and optimize it - keras based model building would not work here.
+--> We need to write 'custom training logic' using tensorflow's gradient tape's feature.
+--> SpleeterTrain.py contains the corresponding code and trains the network.
+--> Losses of the network are measured every 5 runs and model is saved every 10 runs.
+These are configurable values and we can change them, as required.
+--> While saving the model - we are saving both checkpoint and savedmodel version.
+--> SavedModel version is to generate the TFLite model, whereas checkpoint is to restart the training post the completion of one run.
+--> Models will be available in 'spleeter_saved_model_dir' at the end of the training.
+--> RMSE is being used as a measure of loss
+--> When running the training loop across ~2000 runs on a limited dataset - loss is around 3.0 --> As part of training operation - 4 model files will be generated, each corresponding to each of the stems.
+--> 4 models will be required to be ported into TFLite version, for android app processing

+**Test Operatino**

+Test operation is about taking the built model and feeding it with the audio source.
+Output of the model would contain multiple files corresponding to the respective stems.

+Audio file needs to be processed for the stft values and to be fed into the model.
+Output of the model needs to be masked, such that it could be generated as the audio file.

+Output of model produces the distorted audio, which could be played in any player.

+**Accuracy Improvement Process**

+Accuracy improvement is the activity that will be taken up in the coming weeks.
+Intent is to reduce the RMSE error to lesser value there by model will be able to separate the audio stems.
+Till now, training operation has been performed on CPUs.
+GPU is required to train the model effectively across wide datasets across ~200K runs.

+Contributors interested towards improving the accuracy can get in touch with me.